You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Swim-Related Side Effects of Lipitor

-* Stay hydrated: Drink plenty of water to help prevent muscle cramps and fatigue.
+* Stay hydrated: Drink plenty of water before, during, and after swimming to help alleviate muscle cramps and weakness.

-* Stretch regularly: Regular stretching can help reduce muscle cramps and stiffness.
+* Stretch regularly: Regular stretching can help reduce muscle tension and alleviate symptoms of fatigue.

 Conclusion